bisq-network/bisq-website/README.md

 A pull requests should generally have a singular, well-defined purpose.
 For example, a pull request to add a blog post should just add a blog post, not add a blog post _and_ change spacing/indentation on some other page.

-You should fork this repository, create a new branch, and and make all your changes there.
+You should fork this repository, create a new branch, and make all your changes there.
 Please don't commit your changes to the `master` branch.

 **Please thoroughly test pull requests before submitting.**